-Operates <three months="" th="" year<="">Operates &gt;three months/year</three> Operates >three months/year New PrimusGFS Auditee Three months of records (may include last season's records).
-Three months of records (may include last season's records) Existing PrimusGFS Audite Records at least since the last audit (or longer) to meet the minimum requirement of three consecutive months of records.
+Operates <three months="" th="" year<="">Operates >three months/year</three> Operates >three months/year New Primus Standard Auditee Three months of records (may include last season's records).
+Where an operation does not have three months of records available (e.g., they are in operation for one month out of the year), the auditee should have at least the previous season's records available for review.
+Three months of records (may include last season's records).
+Existing Primus Standard Auditee Records at least since the last audit (or longer) to meet the minimum requirement of three consecutive months of records.
 Records since the last audit.